CS3099JH2017/cs3099jh/protocols/backend_spec.md

 `"timestamp"` should be an ISO 8601 formatted datetime.
 The array should be sorted newest to oldest.

 ## Properties
-The server may wish to expose user/progam configurable properties.
+The server may wish to expose user/progam configurable properties, (these could control things like backup policy, or provide an option to reset the server).

-Clients authorised as a user with the `admin` privilege can access
+Any authorised client can access
 ```
 http://backend.endpoint/properties
 ```
+If the server does not expose a properties endpoint it **MUST** report an error "properties_not_implemented" and http error code 501.

-and the server **MUST** respond with a list of properties, with the unwrapped response matching
+otherwise the server **SHOULD** respond with a list of properties, with the unwrapped response matching
 ```javascript
 array({
     "id": string,